keptn/lifecycle-toolkit/docs/docs/guides/index.md

 ## Analysis

-- [Analysis](slo.md) - Validate your deployments with Keptn Analysis using SLIs and SLOs.
+- [Analysis with Keptn](slo.md) - Validate your deployments with Keptn Analysis using SLIs and SLOs.
 - [Evaluations in Keptn](evaluations.md) - Discover how Keptn conducts evaluations to assess the performance and quality of your deployments.